ContrerasHDaniel/manager/README.md

-# manager
-A simple inventory manager add, update and delete items from a database.

 # CIDVENTARIO v0.1
 A simple inventory manager to add, update and delete items from a mongodb database implemented with Nodejs express.